alvesrco/pipecov/README.md

 All Dockerfiles, and pipes repo are developped by the Covid19 Project Network @ ITVDS.

+## Sample file

+Samples in .fastq.gz format.
+They should be in the pattern: EC114_S15_R1_001.fastq.gz

 ## How To

 **: Quality Assesment :**